katelynn-fauss/northstar-module-01-foundations/README.md

 ## What it does

-This folderm contains the lesson 1.1-1.10 coursework.
+This folder contains the lesson 1.1-1.10 coursework.